 Committees

 NASCUS’ committees are comprised of member organizations.
-The committees provide Joint Leadership and NASCUS’s management team with input and guidance on issues affecting the credit union system.
+These committees provide NASCUS’s Leadership team with input and guidance on issues affecting the credit union system.

 If you would like to join any of these committees or roundtables, please click on the “Contact” link after the name of the staff liaison.